ProiectFNLP/search-based-chatbot/README.md

  - Create a virtual environment with Python 3.10:
    `python3.10 -m venv .venv`
 - Activate it
-- Install requirements
+- Install requirements from backend:
-  `pip install -r requirements.txt`
+  `pip install -r search-engine/requirements.txt`

 # How to run: